Sparse Graph Optimization using Weighted Quantum Wires in Rydberg Atom Arrays

 Weighted Quantum Wires

-Weighted Quantum Wires (a) Basic construction of a wire to connect two nodes with weights alpha and beta in MWIS and QUBO problems.
-The energy diagram shows the ordering of the eigenstates for an MWIS implementation. (b, c) Wire constructions to delocalise triangular and all-to-all square interactions between vertices in MWIS problems. (d) Generalisation of the crossing gadget introduced in [1] to allow for arbitrary weights of the nodes.
+Weighted Quantum Wires (a) Basic construction of a wire to connect two nodes with weights α and β in MWIS and QUBO problems.
+The energy diagram shows the ordering of the eigenstates for an MWIS implementation. (b, c) Wire constructions to delocalise triangular and all-to-all square interactions between vertices in MWIS problems. (d) Generalization of the crossing gadget introduced in [33] to allow for arbitrary weights of the nodes.